José Abreu: Personal life

 Abreu wears #79, an unusually high uniform number.
 His mother, Daysi Correa, chose the number so that people would remember it.
 Abreu's mother and the rest of his extended family remained in Cuba until his parents moved to the United States in May 2014.
 The 2014 MLB All-Star Game was the first game in which his parents saw him play since leaving Cuba.

 After he left Cuba in 2013, his son, Dariel (born 2010) stayed behind in Cuba with his mother and was not allowed to visit the U.S. until August 2016.
 Dariel's face and birthdate are tattooed on Abreu's left arm.
 His wife, Yusmari, gave birth to Josué Dariel Abreu Hernández in October 2017.

 In 2015, he launched Abreu's Amigos, his philanthropic program that supports children with special needs.

-Abreu's reputation throughout his career has been of a very positive clubhouse presence, a particularly hard worker, and a popular player throughout the league.
+Throughout his career, Abreu developed a reputation as a positive clubhouse presence, a hard worker, and a popular figure among players across the league.